BA Geography and Environmental Studies

 Location: Victoria Office

 George holds a B.A. double majoring in Geography and Environmental Studies from the University of Victoria.
 His senior years of B.A. studies focused on the socio-economic impacts of marine resource management on BC’s coast, and the incorporation of indigenous values in science.
 Throughout his degree he explored more broadly themes of climate, energy, sustainability and politics.
 George’s field experience during his studies include researching at the Hakai Institute and studying environmental science at the University of Copenhagen while on exchange.
-His future research interests include the confluence of indigenous values and other socio-economic and sustainability factors in coastal resource management.
+His future research interests include the integration of indigenous values and other socio-economic and sustainability factors in regional, community and marine planning.

 In his free time George will be found in the ocean or on a mountain.
 Prior to working at Firelight, he was the volunteer coordinator at World Fisheries Trust, a covenant monitoring technician at The Land Conservancy of BC, and a volunteer facilitator at Power to Be Adventure Therapy Society.
 He continues to play and referee in the local rugby community.